Darlington County License Hearing Guide

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or any documentation that contradicts the police report.
+- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, photographs, or medical records.

 Possible Outcomes